Residencies & Fellowships

 For sports fans, Chicago is home to Cubs and White Sox baseball, Chicago Bulls basketball, Chicago Bears football, Chicago Blackhawks hockey and the Chicago Fire soccer.
 Beautiful theaters located in downtown Chicago are home to exciting plays, musicals and ballets.
 Please visit the City of Chicago website for more information.

-Weiss Memorial Hospital has teamed up with several professional athletic organizations, including the Chicago Sky professional women’s basketball team, to become their exclusive healthcare partner, providing them with team physicians.
+Weiss Memorial Hospital has teamed up with several professional athletic organizations to become their exclusive healthcare partner, providing them with team doctors.

 Weiss Memorial Hospital’s location provides easy access to public transportation with buses that stop in front of the hospital.
 The L trains are only four blocks from the hospital.
 Easy connections are made to either O’Hare or Midway Airports via the L trains or combination of bus routes and the L train.